sscardapane/reprodl2021/README.md

 &nbsp;

 ## Individual Feature Importance
 Using SAGE we can compute feature importance both considering each feature indepentendly or group them together.
 You can train your favourite model (SAGE is model-agnostic) and then compute global explanations.
-What you need to do is to define an `imputer`, which is used to handle missing features, if they occur, and they run a Shapley value estimator that will compute feature importance:
+What you need to do is to define an `imputer`, which is used to handle missing features, if they occur, and then run a Shapley value estimator that will compute feature importance:

 ```python
 import sage